 With everything operating with limited capacity, travel restrictions coming and going, and the possibility of additional changes in the future, you’ll likely find that you’ll have more flexibility in adapting if you opt to go with a package from the start.

 Finalizing your resort choice

 Keep in mind that not every resort may be open, and so you’ll need to be a bit flexible when it comes to where you’ll be staying.

-To help you narrow down your options we have a list of all the pros and cons for all Walt Disney World Resort Hotels.
+We have a list of all the pros and cons for all Walt Disney World Resort Hotels.

-On that list we have indicated which resorts are open, so be sure to pay careful attention to that when choosing where to stay.
+Note: On that list we have indicated which resorts are open, so be sure to pay careful attention to that when choosing where to stay.

 3. Secure your park dates

 As soon as you purchase your tickets you’ll be able to secure your park dates.
-No valid ticket, no Disney Park Pass reservations.

 This step is entirely new to Disney World planning.